AppDaemon/appdaemon/docs/INSTALL.rst

 Installation is either by pip3 or Docker.
 There is also an official hass.io build.

+Note: Windows and Raspbian users should check the environment specific section at the end of this doc for additional information.

 Install and Run using Docker
 ----------------------------